yochaigal/cairn/wip/2e/setting-seeds.md

 - Roll **3d6**, collecting any dice that roll off the page and setting them aside.
 - Draw long, curvy lines across the page, carving up the map around each die.
-- Roll on the relevant table for each result, writing the terrain type and Landmark on the map.
+- Roll on the relevant table for each result, writing the terrain type on the map.
+  - Replace the die with a triangle, writing the Landmark result beneath.
-  - Reroll any dice that rolled off the page, repeating the process for each die.
+  - Reroll any dice that rolled off the page, following the earlier process as before.
   - If there are any empty spaces in need of terrain, roll a die anywhere you like and use the face-up result as before.

 ### Terrain Die Drop Table